Advanced-Computer-Lab-2022/RADS/README.md

 # Code Style 📄
   * We used the standard Javascript Coding style to improve readability and maintainability of our code.
 Moreover, this gives a uniform appearance to the code and makes it as clean and easy to read as possible.
 A semicolon is present after each statement.
 All functions are declared above the code that uses them.
 We also used a naming conventions for local variables.
 We named the local variables using camel case lettering starting with small letter.
   * The architecture for the features is MVC (Model View Controller) Learn More Here.

-    * We used camelCase for variables.
+  * We used camelCase for variables to be more consistent.

   * Codes are formatted in VS Code using alt + shift + F.

 # Screen shots 📸